-The terms of reference also state that the findings of the inquiry will help inform the design of the feed-in tariff arrangements in Victoria, and that the inquiry will not consider the question of whether the feed-in tariff should be deregulated.
+The terms of reference also state the inquiry findings will help inform the design of the FiT arrangements in Victoria, and that the inquiry will not consider the question of whether the FiT should be deregulated.

-Stakeholders expressed a range of views about how the terms of reference should be interpreted.
+In responding to the approach paper that we issued at the start of this inquiry, stakeholders expressed a range of views about how the terms of reference should be interpreted.
 Some submissions argued for a broad interpretation.
-Environmental Justice Australia, for example, argued the terms of reference imply the Commission should engage in a 'more wide ranging discussion of the value of distributed energy that includes its potential value and anticipated value in future'.11 Meanwhile, Mr Alan Pears and the Melbourne Energy Institute (MEI) argued that the inquiry should extend beyond distributed generation to encompass other forms of energy services that change marginal demand profiles, such as energy efficiency and demand management.12
+Environmental Justice Australia, for example, argued the terms of reference imply the Commission should engage in a 'more wide ranging discussion of the value of distributed energy that includes its potential value and anticipated value in future'.11 Meanwhile, Mr Alan Pears and the Melbourne Energy Institute (MEI) argued the inquiry should extend beyond distributed generation to encompass other forms of energy services that change marginal demand profiles, such as energy efficiency and demand management.12